mikebrady/imap_maildir_date_fixer/README.md

 # Solving the Problem

-Before you begin, make sure the script is executable, e.g. by doing:
+Before you begin, make sure the script is executable, e.g. on FreeBSD by doing:
 ```
-$ chmod 755 fiximapdates.sh
+$ chmod 755 fiximapdates_bsd.sh
 ```

 1. Run the script in supervisor mode, giving it the parent directory as an argument – see below for some examples.